CoreProc/nova-data-sync/README.md

 ```

 Define the expected headers in the `expectedHeaders()` method.
 This will be used to validate the headers of the CSV.
 It
 does not have to have the same order as the CSV file.
-It will thrown an error if it does not find the expected headers.
+It will throw an error in the action if the headers do not exist
+in the CSV.

 Next, create an `ImportProcessor` class and define it in the `$processor` value of your `ImportAction`.